alphagov/publishing-api/doc/model.md

 ## Lock Version

-The lock version exists to prevent destructive changes being made to data when multiple people are editing the same piece of content at the same time.
+The lock version (internally known as `stale_lock_version` to avoid conflicting with the built-in Rails `lock_version`) exists to prevent destructive changes being made to data when multiple people are editing the same piece of content at the same time.
 It does this by tracking a system-level version for arbitrary models in the domain.
-Currently, we make use of lock versions for content items and link sets.
+Currently, we make use of lock versions for documents and link sets.

 The lock version differs from the user-facing version in that it is an internal system version that is not intended to be shown to a user.
 Instead, it forms